 Star Trek’s Golden Anniversary, a creation of a former Investigator

 Now an institution in in American pop culture and sci-fi, the Star Trek universe is celebrating its 50th anniversary today.
+A creation of a former investigator.

 A former World War II pilot and air crash investigator, Gene Roddenberry started his writing career in the newspaper unit of the Los Angeles Police Department, writing press releases.
 While there he also wrote speeches for Chief William H. Parker, a man who Roddenberry would later state that he modeled Mr. Spock after.